saezlab/.github/profile/README.md

 ## Databases

+Database knowledge is essential for many of our methods, to this end we maintain our own database called [OmniPath][40], combining data from about 150 original resources.
+OmniPath consists of a database builder Python module (`pypath`), a public web service, and web service clients for R, Python and Cytoscape.
+Read more about OmniPath in our [paper][41], and check out the repos below.

 * [`OmnipathR`: R client for the OmniPath web service][2]
 * [Python client for the OmniPath web service][3]
+* [Cytoscape client][42]
 * [`pypath`: database builder Python module for OmniPath][4]
 * [`BioCypher`: graph database (Neo4j) framework for molecular databases][5]
 * [`DoRothEA`: a comprehensive gene regulatory network][9]